-Recommendation 8: It is recommended to add an additional category to the criteria for MCSD membership to take on board the COP18 decision on the MCSD reform regarding involving other UN actors besides UNEP, and regarding Parliamentarians.
-The appointments here could include UNDP, UNFCCC and FAO.
-The Parliamentary nominees, possibly three in number, could be from the Mediterranean Parliamentary Assembly.
+Recommendation 9: It is recommended to add an additional category to the criteria for MCSD membership to take on board the COP 18 decision on the MCSD reform regarding involving other UN actors besides UNEP, and regarding Parliamentarians.
+The appointments here could include observers from UN organizations active in the Mediterranean, in line with the COP 18 decision, inter alia UNDP (RBAS and RBEC), UNIDO, FAO/GFCM, UN ESCWA, UNECE, UNECA and UNESCO.

+Recommendation 10.
+The Parliamentary nominees, possibly three in number, could be from the Parliamentary Assembly of the Mediterranean.